shimu5/SpOCDeliveryScheduleProblem/README.md

 # SpOC: Delivery Schedule

-### Thesis Topic : Advanced Optimization Techniques for a Delivery Scheduling Problem by Using Genetic and Evolutionary Algorithms
+### Advanced Optimization Techniques for a Delivery Scheduling Problem by Using Genetic and Evolutionary Algorithms

 Brief description of the Thesis code Implementation: